WVURAIL/dspira/_posts/2020-07-24-spectrometer-overview.md

 preparation: "Complete software and receiver setup before using the controls.
 Read the separate calibration procedure before calibrating."
 ---

-The program used to run the telescope is a GNU Radio program called *spectrometer_w_cal.grc*.
+The program used to run the telescope is a GNU Radio program called *calibrated-spectrometer.grc*.
 Get it from the [DSPIRA software guide]({{ '/software/' | relative_url }}).
-The *spectrometer_w_cal.grc* program has several features to make data collection with the horn telescope user-friendly.
+The *calibrated-spectrometer.grc* program has several features to make data collection with the horn telescope user-friendly.
 Each feature on the display is described below.
+Older videos call this program `spectrometer_w_cal.grc`.

 Set up the horn.
 Cable the LNA to the Airspy, then connect the Airspy to the computer's USB port.
-Then open the spectrometer_w_cal.grc program in GNU Radio.
+Then open the calibrated-spectrometer.grc program in GNU Radio.
 [This video shows how to set up a horn and start the program.](https://youtu.be/Oo28QCEZe_g)

 You can also watch [this video](https://youtu.be/50B2Uv-SoDY), which describes these user interface features in detail.